Middle and High School Education Programs

 Student Monthly Speaker Events

-A limited number of middle, high school and college students are most welcome as part of a school group to monthly speaker events.
+A limited number of middle and high school students are most welcome as part of a school group to monthly speaker events.
 As part of a school group, students and adult sponsors may attend at no charge.

 The number of students taking advantage of this opportunity continues to expand and remains very popular with attending students and teachers.

-For more information on any of our educational programs, feel free to contact Bill Berry at (719) 481-4981.
+For more information on any of our educational programs, feel free to contact Susan Dilloway at 719-538-7647.
 We look forward to expanding our programs and invite your participation and that of your students.